CausalML/DoubleReinforcementLearningMDP/README.md

 # DoubleReinforcementLearningMDP

-This repository contains the code for replicate the experiments from the paper
+This repository contains the code for replicating the experiments from the paper
 ### "Double Reinforcement Learning for Efficient Off-Policy Evaluation in Markov Decision Processes"
 - https://arxiv.org/abs/1908.08526